SERG-Delft/ai4fintech/content/authors/cynthia-liem/_index.md

 ---
 # Display name
-title: "Arie van Deursen"
+title: "Cynthia Liem"

 # Role/position (e.g., (Assistant/Associate/Full) Professor, Postdoctoral Researchers, Ph.D.
 Candidate)
-role: Scientific Director
+role: Trustworthhy AI

 # The start and end year of being part of this group.
 # If the author is an active member, leave member_end empty.
 Otherwise, fill in.